Connect with us

 According to Einstein’s theory of general relativity, mass and energy warp the shape of space and time.
 The bending of spacetime determines how objects move in relation to one another – what people experience as gravity.

 Gravitational waves are created when massive objects like black holes or neutron stars merge with one another, producing sudden, large changes in space.
-The of space warping and flexing sends ripples across the universe like a wave across a still pond.
+The process of space warping and flexing sends ripples across the universe like a wave across a still pond.
 These waves travel out in all directions from a disturbance, minutely bending space as they do so and ever so slightly changing the distance between objects in their way.

 When two massive objects – like a black hole or a neutron star – get close together, they rapidly spin around each other and produce gravitational waves.
 The sound in this NASA visualization represents the frequency of the gravitational waves.